 In a small organization, the cloud security engineer may have quite a bit of freedom in designing the system and in implementing his or her security preferences.
 However, the engineer also will need to explain these plans and undertakings in a simple language to allow those in charge of the small business to have a clear understanding of what is happening.

 What Certifications Should a Cloud Security Engineer Have?

 One of the keys for someone looking to earn a high cloud security engineer salary is to hold the proper certification.

-Having the latest cloud security certification gives engineers the ability to remain up to date on the latest practices, helping them avoid making errors in judgment based on outdated techniques.
+Having the latest cloud security certifications gives engineers the ability to remain up to date on the latest practices, helping them avoid making errors in judgment based on outdated techniques.

 When you have the best certifications in hand when seeking a job, those looking to hire will feel comfortable with your credentials, giving you a better chance of landing the position.